DearCaat/Pavement-Distress-Classification/README.md

 This [dataset](https://github.com/DearCaat/CQU-BPDD) consists of 60,056 bituminous pavement images, which were automatically captured by the in-vehicle cameras of the professional pavement inspection vehicle at different times from different areas in southern China .
 Each pavement image is corresponding to a 2 × 3 meters pavement patch of highways and its resolution is 1200×900.
 The CQU-BPDD involves seven different distresses, namely **transverse crack, massive crack, alligator crack, crack pouring, longitudinal crack, ravelling, repair, and the normal ones.**

-[Downloading the dataset](https://pan.baidu.com/s/1nEwGiKZpmwyIq97YV8qdqQ?pwd=mq0a), _Password:mq0a.
+Downloading the dataset: [Baidu](https://pan.baidu.com/s/1nEwGiKZpmwyIq97YV8qdqQ?pwd=mq0a); [Hugggingface](https://huggingface.co/datasets/Dearcat/CQU-BPDD).
 (Please note: CQU-BPDD can be only used in the uncommercial case.)_

 ### CFD-PDD、CrackTree200-PDD、Crack500-PDD